sinbrive/processing-docker-image/Readme.md

 - Tested on WSL2
 - Podman used instead of Docker

+### To do
+- Test on native Linux
+- Fine tune the GUI (still some warnings open)
+- Build & push image on Docker Hub

 1. ### Use compose file : create a non-root user (see sub-folder "compose-version")

 - sudo non-root user